 The road to success: what entrepreneurs can learn from immigrants

-Blogging for Contractor.com Entrepreneur from Turkey Zeynep Ilgaz talks about his experience of living and working in America from the perspective of an immigrant.
+Blogging for Entrepreneur.com Entrepreneur from Turkey Zeynep Ilgaz talks about his experience of living and working in America from the perspective of an immigrant.

 “Many years ago, my husband and I came to America with only two suitcases, love for each other and for entrepreneurship.
 We didn’t have the money - just like the concept of American culture, but we had the passion and desire to work day and night to succeed.